sakaiproject/sakai/README.md

 [Sakai 22.2](https://confluence.sakaiproject.org/display/REL/Sakai+22+Straw+person) is the current development release of Sakai 22.
 It is expected to release Q4 2022.

 [Sakai 21.4](https://confluence.sakaiproject.org/display/REL/Sakai+21+Straw+person) is the current development release of Sakai 21.
 It is expected to release Q3 2022.

-[Sakai 20.6](https://confluence.sakaiproject.org/display/REL/Sakai+20+Straw+person) is the current development release of Sakai 20.
-It is expected to release Q3 2022.

 ## Accessibility
 [The Sakai Accessibility Working Group](https://confluence.sakaiproject.org/display/2ACC/Accessibility+Working+Group) is responsible for ensuring that the Sakai framework and its tools are accessible to persons with disabilities.
 [The Sakai Ra11y plan](https://confluence.sakaiproject.org/display/2ACC/rA11y+Plan) is working towards a VPAT and/or a WCAG2 certification.